-The reason this was briefly successful in the 70’s is the same as why it will be briefly successful now, salespeople in mattress stores will follow the path of least resistance.
-Many people will come into a store pre-sold on the idea of a memory foam mattress, but they are concerned about the heat issues that many people experience.
-If you have the ability to say, “Oh, you’re worried about sleeping hot?
-Gel will keep you cooler, and you can still have the memory foam feel.” you’re more likely to get the sale.
+This was briefly successful in the 70’s.
+It will be briefly successful now.
+Salespeople in mattress stores will follow the path of least resistance.
+Customers come in pre-sold on memory foam mattresses.
+However, it’s reasonable to be concerned about heat issues.
+Most experience that on memory foam.
+As a salesman it’s so easy to say, “Oh, you’re worried about sleeping hot?
+Gel will keep you cooler.
+Plus you can still have the memory foam feel.”
+What an easy way to get a sale.

-What the consumer doesn’t know, and probably the salesperson, is that “gel” memory foam will not be cool for long.
-Once your body warms up the gel on the surface (~20 minutes or so), the bed will actually sleep hotter than a standard memory foam; which already sleeps hot.
-Additionally, the gel reduces the comfort life of the memory foam.
-Plastic foam will actually lose its shape faster when infused with gel.
+What the average consumer doesn’t know, and probably the salesperson, is that “gel” memory foam will not be cool for long.
+Once your body warms up the gel on the surface, it actually sleeps hotter than standard memory foam.
+The memory foam that we already know sleeps hot.
+Additionally, gel reduces the comfort life of the memory foam.
+Plastic foam actually loses its shape faster when infused with gel.

 Unfortunately for the consumers, this is a gimmick, just as it was the first time.